Foxtrotyeah/discord-bot/README.md

 ## Setup

-This bot is configured to run on a Heroku server using the Procfile, however it can be run by following these steps:
+This bot can be ran by following these steps:

 1. **Install dependencies**